 Carole Meekins has been reporting and anchoring news for more than 3 decades.
 She's the longest tenured 10 pm anchor in the market.
 She's been at TODAY'S TMJ4 for 28 years.

 Her first television job was as co-host of "God's Musical World" on KTVI in St. Louis.
 Carole's first television news job was at KPLR-TV in St. Louis .
-She also worked at WAKA-TV in Montgomery, Alabama, WRIC-TV in Richmond, Virginia, and WEWS-TV in Cleveland, Ohio.
+It was a perfect entry into the television word since Meekins is a former music teacher.
+She also worked at WAKA-TV (CBS) in Montgomery, Alabama, WRIC-TV(NBC) in Richmond, Virginia, and WEWS-TV(ABC) in Cleveland, Ohio.

 Carole believes in giving back, and her calendar is always full with speaking engagements and emcee events throughout the Greater Milwaukee Area.
 Her weekly "Positively Milwaukee" reports celebrate good news and inspirational stories of people, places, and events throughout southeast Wisconsin.

 In May of 2019 her Positively Milwaukee Award show won an award from the Wisconsin Wisconsin Broadcast Association.
 The Positively Award show also won a Bronze Award from the Milwaukee Press Club.
 Meekins was honored to be inducted into the Silver Circle by the National Academy of Television Arts and Sciences.
 She explains, "It is our obligation to remind people the world is filled with ordinary people doing extraordinary things.
 We an elevate our world elevating those people.
 Meekins was also honored to be inducted into the Milwaukee Press Club Hall of Fame.